misiektw/BrokenSPAZ/README.md

 ##   TorqueScript Engine v.
 1.7.5 DSO v.41 Decompiler (works with  Space Pirates and Zobies SPAZ)

-I was annoyed by debt mechanic, and devs said they will not change it.
+I was annoyed by debt mechanic, and dev said they will not change it.
 Well, I had to change it by myself.
-Unfortunately all decompilers I found failed to decompile reserchScreen.cs.dso, which has this mechanic.
+Unfortunately all decompilers I found have failed to decompile reserchScreen.cs.dso, which has this mechanic.
 So I changed Scarface scripts to work with SPAZ.
-But after getting it to work I found out that I didn't need to decompile researchScreen just exec.cs.dso, and then add custom script to it just with two functions which apparently override default ones.
+But after getting it to work I found out that I didn't need to decompile researchScreen after all.
+Just exec.cs.dso, and then add custom script to it just with two functions, which apparently override default ones.
+Beauty of this solution is that my scripts decompile exec.cs 100% binary perfect after recompilation, and if youre modder you can add brand new script to the game.

-Mod included in this repo if you want it.
+Example mod files for no debt included in this repo if you want it.

 All the source code was written in `python3` and tested in a `Manjaro 20.2` machine with a `python3.9` interpreter.